qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 Labels
 ------

 Remember that `:` is a _binary_ operator, as in `$x: i32`.
 How is it possible to also use it for labels?
-There is no simple answer.
+The answer is not simple.
 In fact, I originally planned to use labels with a colon _prefix_, as in `:label`, but if newlines do not act as end-of-statement markers, then this plan doesn't really work as I will explain later.
 So I gave it some thought and found a combination of novel tricks that will allow the familiar `label:` syntax.

 First, I realized that if `:` has a higher precedence on the left side than the right side, it be used for labels and produce a sane syntax tree.
 This is basically the same trick used in C# so that